NewcastleRSE/water_hyacinth/README.md

 ### Prerequisites

+TODO: Add .env file description, how to sign up and get keys etc. on https://dataspace.copernicus.eu

 This app runs on a Ubuntu instance of AWS and can be accessed via SSH into the AWS box as follows:
 It requires download of the key UBUNTU.pem (download above) Once downloaded, run the following command from the same directory: